YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Advanced-Dialogue-Usage.md

 ## Expressions

-You can do math in an `if` command.
+You can do maths in an `if` command.
 For example:

 	<<if $number_of_stars_collected > 5>>
 		You have more than 5 stars!